imazen/resizer/Plugins/PsdReader/readme.md

     image.psd?width=100

-A 100px wide jpeg will be returned.
+A 100px wide JPEG will be returned.

 You can also simply convert the image to another format.